 In parallel to this, officers are reviewing existing activity delivered by the Council.
 We are gathering insight and intelligence of our current commissioned health and wellbeing services, including Adults and Health, Public Health, Children's Services and Housing.
 This will enable us to understand impact and target future community development in the areas that need it most.
 It will inform our ways of working with partners to reduce inequalities and increase the amount of activity delivered in communities, by communities.
-Evidence shows that community-led activity improves local outcomes, as it is designed and delivered by those who know their communities and their place best.
-In future, the Council will support strong and empowered communities, where wellbeing is improved.
+Evidence shows that community-led activity improves local outcomes, as it is designed and delivered by those who know their communities, where wellbeing is improved.